-Locum Tenens means “placeholder” in Latin.
+Locum tenens means “placeholder” in Latin.
 It refers to a person who temporarily fulfills the duties of another.
-While physicians have the luxury of simply adding a Q6 modifier to the treatment claim to indicate that a replacement physician provided the services on a particular day, PTs, OTs, and SLPs do not.
+While physicians have the luxury of simply adding a Q6 modifier to the treatment claim to indicate that a replacement physician provided the services on a particular day, most PTs, OTs, and SLPs do not.

 New Hires and Graduates

 Let’s say you recently hired a new graduate or new employee, and he or she is still waiting to be credentialed.
 For Medicare, as long as the practice has sent in that therapist’s paperwork and that paperwork is pending CMS approval, the therapist can begin to treat patients.
 However, your practice must hold all claims for that new therapist (up to one year from the visit date of service, based on timely filing rules) until he or she receives credentialing approval.
 Medicare does not allow a co-signer on claims for non-Medicare credentialed contractors or employees.
 The uncredentialed therapist would need to reassign his or her individual Provider Transaction Access Number (PTAN) to your group, and you would then hold the claims until he or she receives approval.